earthly/earthly/docs/guides/basics.md

 Furthermore, the fact that the `docker` target depends on the `build` target is visible within the command `COPY +build/...`.
 Through this command, the system knows that it also needs to build the target `+build`, in order to satisfy the dependency on the artifact.

-Finally, notice how the output of the build: the docker image `go-example:latest` and the file `build/go-example` is only written after the build is declared a success.
+Finally, notice how the output of the build: the docker image and the file(s) is only written after the build is declared a success.
 This is due to another isolation principle of Earthly: a build either succeeds completely or it fails altogether.

 Once the build has executed, we can run the resulting docker image to try it out: